First French War of Religion (1562–1563): Assassination of the duc de Guise

 The captured assassin was subject to interrogations beginning on 21 February when he was brought before Catherine and the royal council at Saint-Hilaire.
 He confessed that he had been presented by Soubise to Coligny in Orléans and that Coligny had asked him to kill Guise.
 He informed his interrogators that he refused the request initially, with Coligny swearing him to silence.
 He then departed to Lyon and it was only on his return in December to Orléans that Coligny, this time with de Bèze, worked on him again and he agreed to the scheme.
-In return for his participation he was to receive 20 écus, which was a very small sum, Coligny also informed him he was one of only '50 men' involved in the enterprise, with the other participants to execute 'similar deeds' (Poltrot noted that Montpensier and Sansac were particularly despised).
+In return for his participation, he was to receive 20 écus, which was a very small sum, Coligny also informed him he was one of only "50 men" involved in the enterprise, with the other participants to execute "similar deeds" (Poltrot noted that Montpensier and Sansac were particularly despised).
 Poltrot alleged that after ingratiating himself in Guise's entourage, he returned to the Protestant camp to protest that Guise was always well guarded.
 Coligny and de Bèze again got him to commit, and forwarded him a further 100 écus to buy a better horse for his escape.
 He added that La Rochefoucauld may have been involved, but that Condé, Andelot and Soubise were innocent.
 These confessions were extracted under torture.
-They also varied interrogation to interrogation, with the assassin retracting his accusations in a second confession before re-making them in a third.
+They also varied from interrogation to interrogation, with the assassin retracting his accusations in a second confession before re-making them in a third.

 By contrast, an anonymous account states that Coligny had a would be assassin of the duc de Guise put to death at Rouen.